Primary Cellular Energy Considerations

 - Gluten, Soy, GMO Free.
 Vegetarian.

 - Formula exclusive to practitioner channel.
 Current clinical trial for endothelial function.
 Unique formulation of standardized, branded PQQ, H2Q® CoQ10, Oxystorm®, L-Arginine, and Epicatechin as PhytoSure™, each demonstrating their effectiveness in published studies.
+Preliminary results are now available.

 Individual Components in Cellular Optimizer™ proprietary formula: